mikaelblomkvist50/book-the-rspec-book/README.md

 This was a galvanising moment for me.

 It is common to write code we wish we had doing `TDD`.
 We send message from the code example to an `object` that does not have a corresponding `method`.
-We let the Ruby interpreter tell us that the method does not exist yet (red) and then implement that method (green).
+We let the Ruby interpreter tell us that the `method` does not exist yet (red) and then implement that method (green).

-Doing the same thing within application code, calling the code we wish we had in one module from another module, was a different matter.
+Doing the same thing within application code, calling the code we wish we had in one `module` from another `module`, was a different matter.
 It was as though an arbitrary boundary had been lifted and suddenly all of the code was my personal servant, ready and wiling to bend to my will.
 It didn't matter whether we were in a test or in the code being tested.
 What mattered was that we started from the view of the code that was going to use the new code we were about to write.

 Over the years this has permeated my daily practise.
-It is very liberating , and it results in more usable APIs than I would have come up with starting with the `object` receiving the message.
+It is very liberating , and it results in more usable `APIs` than I would have come up with starting with the `object` receiving the message.

-In retrospect, this also aligns closely with the outside-in philosophy of `BDD`, if the goal is to provide great APIs, then the best place to design them is from their consumers.
+In retrospect, this also aligns closely with the outside-in philosophy of `BDD`, if the goal is to provide great `APIs`, then the best place to design them is from their consumers.

 <pre><code>
 $ <b>cucumber features/codebreaker_starts_game.feature</b>